joaopedrofrech/wp-docker-turbostack/README.md

 # 🚀 WP Docker TurboStack

-TurboStack is a modern, production-ready WordPress stack designed for maximum performance, security and scalability.
+TurboStack is a modern, production-ready WordPress stack designed for maximum performance, security and scalability, **powered by leading open-source technologies**.
 It combines NGINX, Rocket-NGINX, MariaDB, Redis, and custom adjustments into a single, seamless Docker environment.

 With deep integration, TurboStack delivers instant static caching, edge delivery, robust security, and zero-hassle management.
 It is tuned for real-world scale, reliability, and developer experience.